twocode/pages/_posts/2014-06-16-XCode-Bug-In-ASM-Debugging.md

 and decodes the *.inst* value to coresponding disassembly code.

 It is applicable to write a script to re-jigger the assembly code from the objdump-ed code from GAS syntax into Clang format.
 But that's not always the solution to close-source tools (compilers).
-I also noticed the latter incompatibility, *.inst* directive handling, had been fixed late in llvm last year, but XCode has yet to apply the features and patches.
+I also noticed the latter incompatibility - *.inst* directive handling, had been fixed late in llvm last year, but XCode has yet to apply the features and patches.

 <br />